 Caring for chenille red hot cattails is simple in USDA plant hardiness zones 9 and 10, where plants grow abundantly all year long.
 In colder areas, growing chenille plants outside perform as annuals and die out with frost.

 Chenille plant info advises a full sun location for this interesting plant, except in warmer zones where protection from the hottest afternoon sun is advisable.

 You may also want to wear gloves when caring for chenille red hot cattails, as the sap may cause irritation.
 Though only mildly toxic, all parts of growing chenille plants are poisonous.
 Keep this in mind when locating the plant in your landscape and place it in an area where children and pets are not likely to be enticed by the fuzzy, red tails.

-Properly caring for chenille red hot cattails begins with planting in a well draining soil.
+Properly caring for chenille red hot cattails begins with planting in a well-draining soil.
 Learning how to grow a red hot cattail also involves regular watering, as the plant may be lost if allowed to dry out.
-Soil that is consistently moist produces optimum growth and development of the 18-inch long red tails.
+Soil that is consistently moist produces optimum growth and development of the 18 inch (46 cm.) long red tails.

 Weekly fertilization, using a houseplant food mixed at half strength is an important part of caring for chenille red hot cattails.
 Stop fertilization during winter months when growth slows.

 Additional Chenille Plant Info

 Regular trimming of both foliage and flowers is part of caring for chenille red hot cattails as well.
 Remove spent blooms and leggy foliage for a continued display from your growing chenille plants.